 As I have already stated I use two different fertilizers for optimal growth.

 During the initial stages of growth you want the established chilli plant to grow strong leaves.
-And to give the plant what it needs you need a fertilizer with a high ratio of nitrogen.
-I use a fertilizer with the ratio 10-3-5.
+And to give the plant what it needs you need a fertilizer with a high nitrogen ratio.
+I use a fertilizer with a ratio of 10-3-5.

 As you can see it is still 10% nitrogen.
 Same as for the all purpose fertilizer with 10-10-10.
 You have to think about the ratios in relative terms.
 The 10-3-5 combination holds a higher relative concentration of nitrogen as it contains less Phosphorus and Potassium.